2/21/2025

 Jason Stewart

 Got it.
-Okay, that's helpful.
-And then you reference on the refunding of the Series B, you know, moving that to repo.
+Okay.
+That's helpful.
+And then you referenced on the refunding of the Series B, you know, moving that to repo.
 I mean, I guess the question is a big picture question.
-Is the right way to look at or how are you looking at preferred today as a part of the capital structure?
+Is the right way to look at, or how are you looking at, you know, preferred today as a part of the capital structure.
 Is it more permanent capital in your mind?
-Should we be looking at that as leverage to common?
-You know, has that shifted the way that you look at the capital structure?
+Should we be looking at that as leverage to preferred plus common?
+Has that shifted the way that you look at the capital structure?
 Has it shifted over the last year?

 speaker

 Oh, hey, it's John.
 Yeah, no, I don't think it's shifted.
-I mean, we're still, I think, you know, if you look at us historically, you know, our portfolio mix was very different when we had, when we put on the preference.
+I mean, we're still, I think, you know, if you look at us historically, you know, our portfolio mix was very different when we had when we put on the preferreds.
 I think we had, you know, there was time we had loans involved.
-We had discretization, different asset classes.
-They made a little bit more sense having preferred and then, you know, post COVID, you know, it just became too much percentage of our capital structure.
-So I think, you know,
+We had securitizations, different asset classes.
+It made a little bit more sense having preferreds.
+And then, you know, post-COVID, you know, it just became too much percentage of our capital structure.
+So I think, you know, we're still targeting, you know, we'd like to get back to the, you know, 20%-ish range.
+You know, I think most of our peers are in, you know, around that range or about less even at this point.
+So we're still targeting that.
+You know, so that'll be a combination of, you know, either growth through ATM or equity issuance and or continuing to chip away at repurchasing the preferred Series Cs.

 speaker